 But as far as I’m concerned, while Australia will always belong to its Aboriginal Australians, we are all Australians, no matter what our history and heritage – right up to the recent waves of refugees from the Middle East and Africa who have sought shelter, safety and security on our shores and in our suburbs, and made Australia their home.

 Cabramatta and Springvale are as Australian as Darwin and Alice Springs.

 As the easiest way for people to access Australia’s rich cultural diversity is through its food, and there are so many cuisines that can be found right across Australia, we decided to provide a guide to where you can get a taste of multicultural Australia.

 I could have shared the places we love and frequent when we’re back home visiting family and friends or working on stories and guidebooks – Sydney’s Chinatown, Richmond and Dandenong in Melbourne, Northbridge and Fremantle in Perth, Darwin’s Parap Markets.

-I loved the Campsie Food Festival, which reminded me of that very multicultural childhood – a far different childhood obviously to that experienced by Groundwater and the editor who made the decision to let the odious “unaustralian” URL remain.
+We loved the Campsie Food Festival, which reminded me of my very multicultural childhood – a far different childhood obviously to that experienced by Groundwater and the editor who made the decision to let the odious “unaustralian” URL remain.

 In Real Australia, One in Five Speak a Language Other Than English at Home